BeAlive75/OnePlusAR/README.md

-Beyondar
+OnePlusAR
 ========

-This framework has been designed to offer some resources to those developers with an interest in working with Augmented Reality based on geolocalization on SmartPhones and tablets.
+This framework is a clone of the BeyondAR Framework designed to offer some resources to those developers with an interest in working with Augmented Reality based on geolocalization on SmartPhones and tablets.

-Don't forget to check the [wiki](https://github.com/BeyondAR/beyondar/wiki) and the [documentation](http://beyondar.github.io/beyondar/doxygen/index.html) to get more information about how to use this framework.
+Don't forget to check the [wiki](https://github.com/BeAlive75/OnePlusAR/wiki) and the [documentation](http://bealive75.github.io/OnePlusAR/doxygen/index.html) to get more information about how to use this framework.

-BeyondAR platform only supports Android (Google Glass included).
-We are currently working to support other platforms.
+OnePlusAR platform only supports Android (Google Glass included).
+The BeyondAR team are currently working to support other platforms.

 <table  border="0" align="center">